maxruhdorfer/ForwardMuonMuC/README.md

 # ForwardMuonMuC
-This repository provides the classifier used to discriminate invisible scalars through the Higgs portal in the ZZ-fusion production channel in Section IV of the paper "Why detect forward muons at a muon collider" by M. Ruhdorfer, E. Salvioni and A. Wulzer (arXiv:2411.XXXX)
+This repository provides the classifier used to discriminate invisible scalars produced through the Higgs portal in the ZZ-fusion channel at a muon collider.
+See Section IV of the paper "Why detect forward muons at a muon collider" by Maximilian Ruhdorfer, Ennio Salvioni and Andrea Wulzer (arXiv:2411.XXXXX [hep-ph]).

 # Files Provided
 IPython notebooks and class definitions\